gabrielvrl/yuca/README.md

 ## :dart: Required Features:

-### If you want to see the images bigger, click on them.
+### :exclamation: If you want to see the images bigger, click on them.
 But i strongly suggest to check out the live version by clicking [here](https://yuca.vercel.app/).

 ### :computer: Desktop Version